Create Social Change

 - IELTS: 6.5

-- If you have non-English transcripts, you must have them translated into English and certified by a translation agency.
+- Have non-English transcripts translated into English and certified by a translation agency.
 Evergreen requires a certified translation and original transcripts.
 The service you select should send the translated, official transcripts directly to Evergreen.

 - If admitted, you must provide evidence of having the ability to pay all expenses for one academic year's enrollment at Evergreen that includes: